sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 This is wrong, because **you cannot create a new variable from within a PROC step**!
 This is a function that works only within a **DATA step**.

-Fixing the code like so will output the new variable called sum, created in the second **DATA step**, in the new dataset called *trial1*.
+Fixing the code like so will output the new variable called sum, created in the second **DATA step**.

 ```
 /*this is a comment*/